 - 3.9.1.
 The zone where cards are put into as the game progresses.
-Generally, a card is put into this zone when there are seven (7) or more cards in a player's clock, and they chooses one (1) card from among the seven (7) cards from the bottom of their clock, and puts it into this zone. - 3.9.2.
+Generally, a card is put into this zone when there are seven (7) or more cards in a player's clock, and he or she chooses one (1) card from among the seven (7) cards from the bottom of his or her clock, and puts it into this zone. - 3.9.2.
 While the level is a public zone, there is an exception for some cards in the level, as stipulated below. - 3.9.2.1.
 Unless otherwise specified, all cards in this zone are put face up, and all players are allowed to see the information of face up cards at will. - 3.9.2.2.
-Unless otherwise specified, a player is allowed to see the information of face down cards in their level at will.
-A player is not allowed to see the information of face down cards in their opponent's level. - 3.9.2.2.1.
+Unless otherwise specified, a player is allowed to see the information of face down cards in his or her level at will.
+A player is not allowed to see the information of face down cards in his or her opponent's level. - 3.9.2.2.1.
 All cards that are put face down into the level are considered blank cards possessing no information. - 3.9.2.2.2.
 When a face down card in the level is moved to another zone, the card is placed face up or remains face down depending on the zone it is moved to.
 If the zone it is moved to is a hidden zone, the information of the face down card is not revealed during the move. - 3.9.3.
 Players are not allowed to change the order of face up cards in their own level.
 When a card is put into this zone, put it on the top of those already in the level.
-If a player has four or more cards in their level, they fulfill a losing condition. - 3.10.
-Stock - 3.10.1.
+If a player has four or more cards in his or her level, he or she fulfills a losing condition.

+3.10.
+Stock

+- 3.10.1.
 The zone where cards are put into as the game progresses.
 Generally, you will put cards in this zone after you perform a Trigger Check (7.3.1.2) during your characters' attacks. - 3.10.2.
 The stock is a hidden zone.
 All cards in this zone are put face down, and all players are not allowed to see the information or order of cards, or change the order of cards in the deck.
 When a card is put into this zone, it is to be put on the top of those already in the stock.
-If cards are removed from a stock, they must be removed, in order, from the top of the zone. - 3.11.
-Climax Area - 3.11.1.
+If cards are removed from a stock, they must be removed, in order, from the top of the zone.

+3.11.
+Climax Area

+- 3.11.1.
 The zone where climax cards are placed when they are played during the course of the game. - 3.11.2.
 The climax area is a public zone.
 All cards in this zone are placed face up.
-In principle, only one card can be put into this zone.
+In principle, only one card can be put into this zone. - 3.11.3.
+If a card other than a climax card is to be moved to the climax area, that card will not be moved and will remain in its previous zone.